-Ensure that you bring your Medicare card to process your health rebate for the procedure.
+Please bring your Medicare card to allow us to process your medicare rebate for the vasectomy.

-Absolutely, your partner is welcome to attend the consultation and the procedure itself.
+Absolutely!
+Your partner is welcome to attend the consultation and the procedure itself.
 She won’t see any of the action from her vantage point!
-Her chair is placed beside your head, and the electric couch is raised to elbow height.

 For wet shaving:

-Please do not take any anti-inflammatory medications (Ibuprofen, Nurofen, Voltaren, Diclofenac) for at least three days before the procedure because this can increase bleeding.
-If you take some accidently, it’s unlikely unlikely to be an issue but please mention it to the doctor on the day.
+Please do not take any anti-inflammatory medications (Ibuprofen, Nurofen, Voltaren, Diclofenac) for at least three days before the vasectomy.
+If you take some accidentally, please mention it to Dr Beatty on the day.

-It is generally advisable not to stop low dose aspirin when it’s been prescribed for established medical conditions like heart disease.
+It is generally advisable not to stop low dose aspirin for established medical conditions such as Ischaemic Heart Disease.

 What To Expect

-Vasectomy is a big deal for our patients but routine for us.
-Allow yourself to lie back, enjoy some down-time and let us do the hard work.
+Vasectomy is a big deal for our clients.
+Allow yourself to lie back, enjoy some down-time, and let us do the hard work.

 Here are some pointers on what to expect on the day.